Spicer: Trump doesn't own a bathrobe

 (CNN)Pushing back on a New York Times article detailing disorder in the West Wing, press secretary Sean Spicer said Monday the reporters got their facts wrong -- including the eye-catching detail that Trump watches TV in his bathrobe.

-"That story was so riddled with inaccuracies and lies that they owe the President an apology for the way that thing that written," he told reporters aboard Air Force One.
+"That story was so riddled with inaccuracies and lies that they owe the President an apology for the way that thing was written," he told reporters aboard Air Force One.
 "There were literally blatant factual errors, and it's unacceptable to see that kind of reporting."

 He identified one detail in the piece that rang false.